-The thought of preparing a business plan for the first time can be very intimidating.
+The prospect of preparing a business plan for the first time can be very daunting.
 There are many “moving parts,” and it’s easy to get lost in the details.

 The task becomes much easier if you think of your plan in terms of four essential cornerstones that serve as the foundation of all business plans: Opportunity, Solution, Execution, and Outcomes.

-Pretty much anything that goes into a business plan falls into one of these four categories:
+Almost everything that belongs in a business plan falls into one of four categories:

-- Opportunity: Every successful business exploits an opportunity.
-Opportunities arise from “problems” that customers are willing to spend money to solve: they want to stay in touch with friends (Facebook and Twitter); they want to eat a tasty Italian meal (Olive Garden); they want to better manage their enterprise data (Oracle); they want to commute to work in a fun but fuel-efficient vehicle (MINI Cooper); they want to get and stay fit and trim (LA Fitness).
+Every successful business exploits an opportunity.
+Opportunities arise from “problems” that customers are willing to spend money to solve: they want to stay in touch with friends (Facebook and Twitter); they want to eat a tasty Italian meal (Olive Garden and Macaroni Grill); they want to manage their enterprise data better (Oracle and SAS); they want to commute to work in a fun but fuel-efficient vehicle (Tesla and MINI Cooper); they want to get and stay fit and trim (LA Fitness and Peloton).
 The Opportunity portion of your business plan delves into the nature of the problem: who experiences the pain; the severity of the pain; the trends affecting the source of pain; how people are currently addressing the pain (both substitutes and competitors); and how much people are willing to spend to alleviate the pain.
 Broadly speaking, the Opportunity is a description and analysis of your potential market.

-- Solution: This is your brilliant idea.
+This is your brilliant idea.
 Exactly what are you introducing into the marketplace that takes advantage of the opportunity you’ve identified?
 How does it work, and how does it solve the problem?
 What are the features and benefits?
 How will you price it and position it in the market?
 Have you patented it?
 How does it stack up against competing solutions to the problem?
-A lot of first-time entrepreneurs think that a brilliant solution is the most important ingredient in building a successful business, but it’s only one of many important elements.
+How will you stay ahead of the competition?

-- Outcomes: This is your vision of the future outcomes if things go according to plan.
-How much of your product will you sell each year over the next five years?
+This is your vision of the future outcomes if things go according to plan.
+How much of your product do you expect to sell each year over each of the next five years?
+How do you justify this expectation?
 How will the inevitable changes in markets, consumer behaviors, and competitive offerings affect outcomes?
 How much cash and profit will your company generate?
 What will your balance sheet look like in five years?
-Can you get there without running out of cash?
+Can you get there without running out of funds?
 If your company becomes successful, what are the viable ways for your investors to cash out?